johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

 ---

+# Matthew 10:16

+> Behold, I send you forth as sheep in the midst of wolves.
+Be ye therefore wise as serpents and harmless as doves.

 ## Playbooks we must take money out of

 Existing frameworks exist, what's the mantra?
 Use the system to fight the system.
 We need to drive the Devil out.
 We can use our classic security approach to do so.